samdravitzki/samdravitzki/README.md

 - [ ] Mobile friendly
 - [ ] Implement more extensible approach to adding new games to the site
 - [ ] Someway for any viewers to give feedback
-- [ ] Ability to visibility of projects within site
 - [x] Analytics

 ### Maintenance and maintainability